Loudmilla Bencheikh

-Loudmilla Bencheikh (born 29 May 2001) is a French tennis player.
+Loudmilla Bencheikh (born 29 May 2001) is a French former tennis player.

 She has career-high rankings by the Women's Tennis Association (WTA) of 503 in singles and 501 in doubles, and has won two doubles titles on the ITF Circuit.

-Bencheikh made her Grand Slam debut at the 2019 French Open after receiving a wildcard for the doubles main draw, partnering Coco Gauff.
+Bencheikh made her Grand Slam debut at the 2019 French Open, after receiving a wildcard for the doubles main draw, partnering Coco Gauff.

 In January 2021, she signed a scholarship to play for the University of Alabama.
+In June 2021, she played her last match in a French tournament of the ITF Circuit.